Running Hadoop in Hortonworks

 To download HDP Sandbox, you can go to this link and choose a version of your choice.
 For this blog, I have used HDP 2.1

 Assuming that you have downloaded and installed HDP Sandbox, let us proceed.
-First step is logging to HDP Sandbox using PuTTY.
+The first step is logging to HDP Sandbox using PuTTY.
 As HDP is just a Command Line Interface(CLI), you can use PuTTY to log into Sandbox and play with it.
 When you start your HDP Sandbox, you will see a black screen as shown below:

 You can see the highlighted part, i.e. ip-address and port number.
 Using this, you can connect to HDP Sandbox.
 Start the PuTTY session and fill in the details as shown below: